rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 Another important aspect of SwiftUI is the [single source of truth](https://developer.apple.com/documentation/swiftui/managing-user-interface-state).
 Single source of truth is also an important part of the MVC architecture.

-There are some adaptions of the model classes used from RsyncOSX.
-And I am also using the oportunity to fix some of the more convoluted and old parts of code.
+## What is in the alpha versions

+I am using the alpha version on daily basis.
+The UI in the SwiftUI based version is changed to the better.
+But it is still an alpha version and there might be a bug or two.
+The following is in the alpha version.

 - estimation and executing single tasks works, all three types of tasks
-- estimating of all and selected tasks works
+- estimating and execution of all and selected tasks works
-- executing several or all tasks works
+- executing of selected or all tasks works
 - progressviews works
 - view output from rsync, either from singletasks or aggregated data from multiple tasks

+To summarize most of the executing part is in code.
+There will still be some QA before the alpha is released before end of February 2021.

+## What is not the alpha version

 The following is **not yet** part of the alpha version, **there is no**:

-- automatic execution of tasks
 - administration (create, edit and delete) of **configurations**, **schedules** and **logs**
 - restore of data
 - execution of shellout tasks, configurations with pre and post shell scripts